seddik11/splitWallet/README.md

 ### 2.2 Subsidizers (Paymasters)

 On the other hand, we introduce another set of actors called "Subsidizers" who are Paymaster contracts responsible for executing the withdraw transactions and earning the bounty.
 These Subsidizers play a vital role in facilitating the transaction process and are incentivized by the bounty offered for executing the withdrawals.
-By actively participating in the ecosystem, Miners contribute to the efficient and seamless distribution of funds while earning rewards for their valuable service.
+By actively participating in the ecosystem, Subsidizers contribute to the efficient and seamless distribution of funds while earning rewards for their valuable service.

 #### 2.2.1 Liquidity Providers